Aidan Davis: 2011–2013

 Davis presents on the CBBC program called 'Friday Download' where in a section, he teaches the audience some of his signature dance moves 'Dance Download'.
-Other presenters are singer Dionne Bromfield and actors Ceallach Spellman, Richard Wisker and Shannon Flynn.
+Other presenters are singer Dionne Bromfield and actors Cel Spellman, Richard Wisker and Shannon Flynn.

 In 2011, Davis began posting weekly video updates on his Facebook page every Sunday to keep his fans informed.
 He answers questions and talks about topics his fans want to know about during these videos, and he also gives shoutouts to fans who ask.